Rajni Basumatary: Career

 In 1995, Basumatary moved to Delhi and began directing corporate films.
 In 2004, she produced and wrote the screenplay for Anuraag, an Assamese-language romantic drama film.
 Directed by Bidyut Chakraborty, this film also sees Basumatary in a supporting acting role.
 Anurag was critically acclaimed at its time of release, winning several Assam State Film Awards such as Best Director.

 Since the 2000s, she has been a part of print and TV campaigns including Axis Bank and has played minor roles in Bollywood films such as Mary Kom and The Shaukeens as well as in independent films such as Shuttlecock Boys and III Smoking Barrels.
 She is also the brand Ambassador of Systematic Voters' Education and Electoral Participation (SVEEP).

 In 2014, she had her big break when she played Indian boxer Mary Kom's mother in the biopic Mary Kom.
 Starring Priyanka Chopra in the lead role, the film received critical and commercial acclaim.
 In the same year, Basumatary released the Assamese feature film Raag, which was her directorial debut.
-Starring Adil Hussain, Zerifa Wahid and Kenny Basumatary, it was produced by Assam State Film in association with Basumatary’s banner Manna Films.
-It was released all over Assam and in selected cities such as Delhi, Bengaluru, Chennai, Hyderabad, Kolkata and Mumbai.
+Starring Adil Hussain, Zerifa Wahid and Kenny Basumatary, it was produced by Assam State Film in association with Basumatary's banner Manna Films.
+It was released all over Assam and in selected cities such as Delhi, Bangalore, Chennai, Hyderabad, Kolkata and Mumbai.
 Raag was nominated for the Prag Cine Awards in 14 categories including Best Director and Best Screenplay for Basumatary, Best Actor Female for Wahid, Best Actor Male for Adil Hussain, and Best Supporting Actor Male for Kenny Basumatary.
 It finally won Best Actor Male for Hussain.

 In 2019, Basumatary directed her second feature film Jwlwi - The Seed, which was co-produced by artist and philanthropist Jani Viswanath and partially crowdfunded through Wishberry.
 An independent Bodo-language film, Jwlwi was screened in various international film festivals in India in late 2019 and early 2020 including Bengaluru International Film Festival, Chennai International Film Festival, Guwahati International Film Festival, Kolkata International Film Festival and Pune International Film Festival.
-Basumatary received the Special Jury Award for directing in Guwahati and a Special Jury Mention in Bengaluru for the film.
+Basumatary received the Special Jury Award for directing in Guwahati and a Special Jury Mention in Bangalore for the film.
 She also received the Best Screen Writer award at the 4th Sailadhar Baruah Memorial Film Awards.
-Jwlwi is yet to be commercially released in screens outside of Assam.
+Jwlwi: The Seed has garnered over a million views on YouTube.

-Basumatary has noted Satyajit Ray, David Lean and Vishal Bhardwaj to be her favorite film directors.
-Her inspiration for making movies has always been her son Orga Basumatary, currently pursuing M.A.
-HRM & LR, at TISS Mumbai.
+Basumatary has noted Satyajit Ray, David Lean and Vishal Bhardwaj to be her favourite film directors.